rogerleecormier/tanstack-portfolio/AUTHENTICATION_FIXES.md

 ## Problem Description

-The login button was pointing to a Cloudflare Access endpoint that was returning a 404 error:
+The login button was pointing to an incorrect Cloudflare Access endpoint that was returning a 404 error:
 ```
 https://rcormier.dev/cdn-cgi/access/login?redirect_url=%2Fprotected
 ```

-This suggested that Cloudflare Access was not properly configured on the domain, or the endpoint path was incorrect.
+Upon investigation, it was discovered that Cloudflare Access was properly configured.
+Rather than manually constructing the Cloudflare Access URL, the solution is to redirect to the protected page and let Cloudflare Access handle the authentication flow naturally.

 ## Solution Implemented